Virgil Abloh lent his creativity to a variety of Hip-Hop covers

 Virgil's influence on the world of music and hip-hop culture cannot be overlooked.
 Over the past decade, Virgil managed to design album covers for several high-profile hip-hop projects, including iconic album covers for Kanye West, Lil Uzi Vert, A$AP Rocky, Pop Smoke, Kid Cudi, and more.

-Virgil and KAWS joined forces to create a cover that is not only memorable for its music, but just as well, the art direction.
+Virigl is credited as co-designer the famous, 808s & Heartbreak.
+Eventually getting KAWS in the fold for 808‘s deluxe edition artwork.
+They created a cover that is not only memorable for its music, but just as well, the art direction.

-Virgil was the creative director for Uzi’s debut studio album from 2017.
-The original cover art did not feature the ‘Off-White’ TAPE X’d over.
-However, Uzi has always been famous for rocking fashionable, trendy, and expensive brands, including Virgil’s Louis Vuitton.
+Virgil was the creative director for Uzi's debut studio album.
+The original cover art did not feature the ‘Off-White' TAPE X'd over.
+However, Uzi has always been famous for rocking fashionable, trendy, and expensive brands, including Virgil's Louis Vuitton.
 So it would make sense that he would give Virgil the benefit of the doubt of being the creative director.

-Virgil was also the creative director for Rocky’s debut studio album in 2013.
-Virgil’s talent clearly rubbed off onto Rocky, who has since become a fashion icon in his own right.
+Virgil was also the creative director for Rocky's debut studio album.
+Virgil's talent clearly rubbed off onto Rocky, who has since become a fashion icon in his own right.

 Gunn's album was titled ‘Pray for Paris' shortly after Gunn attended Virgil Abloh's Off-White Paris fashion show in January 2020.
 The cover was created by Virgil using Caravaggio's David with the Head of Goliath while adding Gunn's personal frequently worn chains, making it one of the most striking picturesque covers of the year.